So to make your experience of using Champagne Collectors rewarding and successful, we have the following guidelines to help you along your way.

 Please note that Champagne Collectors has absolute discretion to refuse/suspend/terminate any user account without notice nor question.

-Once an auction has completed, please make contact with the buyer within seven days.
+Once an auction has completed, please make contact with the buyer within seven days via the email you will receive.

 We suggest that you receive full funds prior to releasing / sending your item(s).